ukw100/STECCY/README.md

 To start STECCY, at least the ROM files, namely **128.rom** and **48.rom**, should be available on the SD card.
 The SD card is formatted as FAT32 on the PC, 128.rom and 48.rom are copied onto it and then inserted into the SD card slot of the STM32F407VET black board.
 In addition, you can also place the above-mentioned gw03.rom on the SD card and then load the GOSH ROM via the STECCY menu.

-Furthermore, other ZX Spectrum programmes can be stored on the SD card, namely as TAP, TZX or Z80 files.
+Furthermore, other ZX Spectrum programs can be stored on the SD card, namely as TAP, TZX or Z80 files.
 The latter are snapshots of the emulated ZX-Spectrum 128K or ZX-Spectrum 48K.

 The structure of these files is explained here, among other things: